DHTMLX/docs-todolist/docs/api/methods/expandtask_method.md

 ### Description

-@short: expands a collapsed task by its id
+@short: Expands a collapsed task by its id

 ### Usage